The Oldest Profession: A Worker’s Memoir

 Mama Lisa grew up here in the same 2-story brick house with her older brother Jessie by one-year who enlisted in the army straight out of high school eight years ago.
 I was two when he left.
 Mama Lisa had me early.
 She was 16, an unwed mother with a bastard child she named Jillian and she was a school dropout.

 My father, whom I never met, ran off with a white girl from the rundown trailer camp on the outside of town along the main highway.
 Grandma Lila told me my daddy was good-for-nothing.
 That’s all she’d say.
-But the white girl she said plenty.
-She was white trash, short and skinny with pale, pale, pale white skin scars and scratches down her arms and legs, stringy dirty brown hair.
-She’d often walk barefoot through downtown looking for handouts is how she and my good-for-nothing daddy met.
+But the white girl she said plenty about.

-Grandma told me the white girl’s parents, who still live in the trailer camp, come to town a couple of Sundays ago to fetch free food baskets from the church grandma Lila attends.
+Grandma told me this after that girl’s parents still living in the trailer camp, come to town a couple of Sundays ago to fetch free food baskets from the little church we attend.
 I was helping out at one of the food basket tables inside the church’s rec room.
-They wobbled up to our table, and I couldn’t help but stare at these two obese white folks wearing soiled clothing—the white lady a tattered brown dress drawn above her wide knees, him a white T and what looked like plaid pajama pants.
-Good thing it was warm outside.
-Both wore dirty yellow slippers.
+They wobbled up to our table, and I couldn’t help but stare at these two obese white folks wearing soiled clothing—the white lady a tattered brown dress drawn above her wide knees, him a stained wife-beater and what looked like plaid pajama pants.
+Their swollen feet strangled by the thongs they wore.

 Mama Lisa works a lot, mostly at night.
 When I was young, I didn’t know what she did exactly.
 All’s I remember was pretending to fall asleep after she put me to bed.
 Hearing her voice downstairs preparing to leave, I’d sneak out my room, crawl on all fours over to the top of our white staircase.
 Grab the banister bars smash my face between them.
 Being a “skinny-bean,” like mama and my grandparents call me, I could make myself almost invisible in the darkness above the stairs.

 Mama Lisa, she always looked so pretty.
 No matter the weather she always had on the best makeup, clothes and the highest heels, making her taller than she already was at 5’9.
 Then on with a coat to match the weather.
 Tonight, it’s a below the knee red wool A-line and matching felt hat atop her beautiful silk black hair.
-Standing in front of the floor length mirror near the front door, she’d do a couple of spins, stop and curtsy.
+Standing in front of the floor length mirror near the front door, she take one last look and smile.
 Then out she’d go into the cool night air, not to return until the day comes up.

 We now live in a whole new city called Las Vegas.
 I go to a new school during the day while mama continues to get dressed and leave at night.
 The man Vaughn starts acting differently as I grow older.
 Then I turn 16.
 I didn’t have a sweet 16 party or nothing.
 Instead, that was the day I finally found out my mother’s profession.
 A profession she’d teach me.
 Her next generation, baby.
 Is he gone, mama?”
 I asked blowing scared but mad tears through my eyes and snot through my nose.
 “I didn’t want h – h – him,” I stuttered.
 “I just wanted him to stop.”